Don't Let Go was a film proposal by David Gleeson and Nathalie Lichtenthaeler. It was later renamed

 I found this pitch deck template on

-this Reddit post looking for examples related to screenwriting.
+this Reddit post while looking for examples related to screenwriting.

-Both Gleeson and Lichtenthaeler are veterans in the film industry, which might explain why they got funding.
+Gleeson and Lichtenthaeler are film industry veterans, which might explain why they got funding.

-But if they had a poor pitch deck, would they have earned the funding they needed?
+But would they have earned the funding they needed if they had a poor pitch deck?

 Probably not.

-The typography is the same for both the titles and body texts of all slides.
+The typography is the same for all slides' titles and body texts.

 The slides are also geared toward a specific theme using darker color tones.
 This makes the viewer intuitively understand what the mood of the film is going to be.